ShakDamj/shakiradamji.com/src/pages/experiments/2017-03-10-pathfinding.md

   - Canvas
   - Webpack

+pinned: true
 iframe:
   style: |
     height: 650px;
 ---

-Pathfinding (more specifically A*) is an algorithm that finds a path between two points.
+Pathfinding (more specifically A\*) is an algorithm that finds a path between two points.

 In this case an area is drawn with some obstacles in the way (in purple) and two white points are added.
 The algorithm quickly finds a viable (not necessarily the most efficient) path between both points and paints it yellow.